-SNL has suddenly found a new way to talk about men.
+In 2021, SNL found a new way to talk about men.
 And the weird thing is, the honesty is oddly more brutal than it is funny.
-Although the 2021 Saturday Night Live season ended on a bit of whimper with the truncated Paul Rudd episode, the overall trend recently has been amazing.
+Although the 2021 Saturday Night Live season ended on a bit of a whimper with the truncated Paul Rudd episode, the overall trend has been amazing.
 SNL’s new male discourse isn’t the brotastic Wild and Crazy Guys of 1977.
 It’s something more cutting.
 And better.

 “I need you to go outside the house and make a friend so you talk to other people about this stuff and not just me,” an annoyed woman (Ego Nwodim) instructs her eager partner (Pete Davidson) patiently.
 We hear another man (Alex Moffat) babbling about football to his wife while she’s trying to put groceries away.
 “All the words come out fast and in the wrong order,” Heidi Gardner says, “because he hasn’t spoken to anyone else that day.”

 “It’s not their fault masculinity makes intimacy so hard,” we hear Cecily Strong’s narrator voice explain in the faux commercial spot.
 Luckily, SNL has come up with a solution: Man Park.
 It’s like a dog park but for men, where fellas in relationships can talk to others and find a genuine connection over shared interests.
 The desperation is real: At one point a guy (Andrew Dismukes) learns another dude (Aristotle Athari) loves Bo Burnham, and he’s so overcome with joy that he lunges for a hug and asks him to be his best man (although he’s not even engaged to be married yet).